Prasinos333/NW-Event-Caller/README.md

 - `/voiceraffle <number>`
   - Randomly selects `number` of users from your current voice channel.
 Replies with a bulleted list of randomly selected user(s) in an embed.

+## Controls

+After starting there will be a string select menu to change the voice and a button below it to `Stop` the bot. for invasions to `Change Setting`.

+### Invasion Specific Controls
+For invasions an additional button titled `Change Setting` loops through upon pressing `Buy&Skulls` , `Buy`, and `Skull`.
+The default, `Buy&Skulls` calls both buy phases and skulls, `Buy` will only call buy phases, and `Skull` will only call skulls.

 --------------

 Alternatively, typing just `/` will bring up the command menu.
 From there you can select `!
 NW Caller` and you will see all the commands for the bot, from which you can choose.
 Currently, both commands require: *To be used in a text channel the bot has 'send messages' permissions and while you're in a voice channel it has access to*.